Skip to main content

 The third parties we use on this website are:

-• Plausible Analytics: to review visitors to the website and assess how various pages are used so we can improve user experience
+• Plausible Analytics: to review visitors to our website and assess how pages are used so we can improve user experience.
+They are based in the EU, which benefits from a UK adequacy decision meaning data can be transferred there lawfully.

-• Tawk.to: to provide a help chat to answer questions or support clients
+• Tawk.to: to provide a live help chat to answer questions or support clients.
+They are based in the USA.
+Data transfers are covered by standard contractual clauses.

-• When not required, the paper or files are kept in a locked drawer or filing cabinet
+• Paper files are kept in a locked drawer or filing cabinet when not in use

-• Employees make sure paper and printouts are not left where unauthorised people could see them, like on a printer
+• Employees ensure that printouts are not left where unauthorised persons could see them

-• Data printouts are shredded and disposed of securely when no longer required
+• Paper records are securely shredded when no longer required

-• Data is protected by strong passwords that are changed regularly and never shared between employees.
+• Data is protected by strong, regularly changed passwords, which are not shared between employees unnecessarily

-• Data is stored on designated drives and servers, and only uploaded to an approved cloud computing services.
+• Data is stored on designated drives and servers, or an approved cloud computing service only

-• Servers containing personal data are sited in a secure location, away from general office space.
+• Servers containing personal data are located in a secure environment away from general office space

-• Data is not saved directly to laptops or other mobile devices like tablets or smartphones.
+• Data is not saved directly to laptops, tablets or smartphones

-• All servers and computers containing data are protected by approved security software and a firewall
+• All devices and servers are protected by up-to-date security software and a firewall

 Reviewing data we hold